Using Games at Tradeshows

 By inviting your attendees to "Play a Game" - you've immediately created some buzz and excitement around your brand and whatever message you’re trying to convey.
 Meanwhile - peripheral booth traffic will want to watch and see what all of the excitement is about.

-- STAY ON MESSAGE.
-Use the game to preview information the prospect may not know about your topic and THEN quiz them on what they just learned.
+STAY ON MESSAGE.
+Use the classroom training game to preview information the prospect may not know about your topic and THEN quiz them on what they just learned.

 Nothing is more pleasing (and irritating to the competition) to see a large group of people gathered around your exhibit space waiting to play your game while receiving YOUR message.